upgini

 generate_features=["description", "summary"]

-Finally, Upgini will return a dataset enriched by only relevant components of LLM embeddings.
+Finally, Upgini will return a dataset enriched with only the relevant components of LLM embeddings.

-If you already have features or other external data sources, you can specifically search new datasets & features only give accuracy gain "on top" of them.
+If you already have features or other external data sources, you can specifically search for new datasets and features that only provide accuracy gains "on top" of them.

-Just leave all these existing features in the labeled training dataset and Upgini library automatically use them during feature search process and as a baseline ML model to calculate accuracy metric uplift.
-Only features which improve accuracy will return.
+Just leave all these existing features in the labeled training dataset and the Upgini library automatically uses them during the feature search process and as a baseline ML model to calculate accuracy metric uplift.
+Only features that improve accuracy will be returned.

-You can validate external features robustness on out-of-time dataset using eval_set
+You can validate the robustness of external features on an out-of-time dataset using the eval_set parameter:

 # load train dataset